Towards $W_3$ classical blocks with semi-degenerate operators: Concluding remarks

 In Section \bref{sec:HL}, we solved the BPZ-type equations using HL perturbation theory.
 For both cases, we considered two heavy level-1 semi-degenerate operators, treating the remaining operators as light.
 We solved the equations perturbatively (to first order).
 The monodromy properties of these solutions determine the accessory parameters of the blocks.
 By integrating these accessory parameters, we obtained explicit expressions for non-identity blocks, which complement the results in \cite{deBoer:2014sna}.

 The formula \eqref{r1} for the classical block with level-1 semi-degenerate operators generalizes the results in \cite{deBoer:2014sna} by implementing the case with non-identity intermediate operators.
-It would be interesting to consider this result in the context of AdS/CFT, going beyond the identity block case.
+A natural extension of this work is to consider its implications within the framework of higher-spin holography \cite{Campoleoni:2010zq, Campoleoni:2011hg, Gaberdiel:2012yb}.
+While the identity block has been rigorously shown to be dual to a Wilson line in AdS \cite{deBoer:2014sna}, the status of non-identity blocks in the context of AdS/CFT remains an open question.
 It would also be interesting to derive the classical block \eqref{r2} by applying first the classical and then the HL approximation to the corresponding quantum 4-point $\mathcal{W}_3$ block with one level-2 semi-degenerate operator, studied in \cite{Belavin:2016wlo} and to analyze this case in the context of AdS/CFT.

-We note that there exists a relation between $W_N$ conformal blocks and topological string partition functions.
+We note that there exists a relation between $\mathcal{W}_N$ conformal blocks and topological string partition functions.
 Analysis of conformal blocks from this perspective have been carried out in \cite{Coman:2017qgv, Coman:2019eex}.
-This representation is expected to be useful for studying the classical and heavy–light limits in the presence of level $N>1$ semi-degenerate operators.
+This representation is expected to be useful for studying the classical and heavy–light limits in the presence of level $2$ semi-degenerate operators.
 We leave a detailed investigation of this direction for future work.

 \paragraph{Acknowledgments.} M.P. work was supported by the Russian Science Foundation (RSF) grant № 25-72-10177.
-We thank K. Alkalaev and E. Pomoni for drawing our attention to related developments regarding the exponentiation of conformal blocks and the connections between general $W_N$ blocks and topological strings.
+We thank K. Alkalaev and E. Pomoni for drawing our attention to related developments regarding the exponentiation of conformal blocks and the connections between general $\mathcal{W}_N$ blocks and topological strings.
 M.P. would also like to thank the organizers of the conference "Fields and Strings 2025" for the hospitality and productive atmosphere.

 [2]{#2}\begingroup \endgroup